What are the pros and cons of Smile Direct Club vs Invisalign?

 Well, the answer to this question certainly depends on your individual case.
 If you have really severe malocclusion, you may want to consider treatment with Invisalign, or perhaps even traditional braces.
 But in most cases, at-home aligners can be a successful solution.

 At-home aligners are an affordable alternative to Invisalign for mild to moderate straightening.
-But we recommend Candid over SDC because with Candid you’ll always have an orthodontist monitoring your treatment.
-Plus, they have some pretty cool technology which can help speed up the process.
+But we recommend Candid and AlignerCo over SDC because you’ll always have an orthodontist monitoring your treatment.
+Plus, Candid have some pretty cool technology which can help speed up the process.

-SDC can be especially helpful to professionals who can't afford to wear their aligners during the day, because of their nighttime option.
-You should consider nighttime aligners from SDC if during the day, you have to speak with important clients, give speeches, or adhere to strict esthetic requirements—or if you'd simply rather not have to deal with aligners while you're at work.
+Professionals who don't want to wear their aligners during the day might benefit from the nighttime option offered by brands like SDC and AlignerCo You should consider nighttime aligners if during the day, you have to speak with important clients, give speeches, or adhere to strict esthetic requirements—or if you'd simply rather not have to deal with aligners while you're at work.
 Just keep in mind that the nighttime treatment does take around four months longer overall.

-If you're happy wearing your aligners during the day (they are nearly invisible, after all) then we recommend you consider Candid.
+If you're happy wearing your aligners during the day (they are nearly invisible, after all) then you might want to consider Candid.
 Like SDC, you can order your impression kit online to take your impressions at home or visit a physical location for scans.
 However, you have the extra assurance of a qualified orthodontist monitoring your progress throughout your treatment.

 - Both Smile Direct Club Clear Aligners and Nighttime Clear Aligners come with their ‘premium teeth whitening' solution.
 You can purchase other whitening kits separately.
 Invisalign doesn't come with complimentary whitening, but you can purchase a separate cleaning system.